U.S. slams Russian 'peacekeepers' in Ukraine as 'nonsense' | Law-Order

 U.S. slams Russian 'peacekeepers' in Ukraine as 'nonsense'

 The consequences of Russia's actions "will be dire - across Ukraine, across Europe, and across the globe," U.S. Ambassador to the United Nations, Linda Thomas-Greenfield, told the emergency meeting of the 15-member council.
-Tensions between Moscow and Western capitals are high following weeks of United States accusations that Russia has deployed up to 150,000 troops near Ukraine's borders for an invasion.
+Tensions between Moscow and Western capitals have escalted following weeks of United States accusations that Russia has deployed up to 150,000 troops near Ukraine's borders for an invasion.

 "President Putin has torn the Minsk Agreement to shreds.
 We have been clear that we do not believe he will stop at that," said Thomas-Greenfield, referring to the agreements of 2014 and 2015 that aimed to end conflict between the Ukrainian army and Russian-backed separatists in eastern Ukraine.
 Putin also on Monday ordered the deployment of Russian forces to the Donbass region in eastern Ukraine "keep the peace".